T1rax/movies_ugc_service/README.md

 - Event storage - kafka
 - Event API - loads events to event storage
 - Database - Clickhouse
-- ETL - loads events from event storage to database for analytical purposes
+- ETL - loads events from event storage to database for analytical purposes (Kafka Table Engine)

 ## How to start app